Lee Gilmour

 Lee Andrew Gilmour (born 12 March 1978) is an English assistant coach at Wakefield Trinity in the Super League and a former professional rugby league footballer.
-He played in the Super League for the Wigan Warriors (Heritage № 911) (with whom he won 1998's Super League III), the Bradford Bulls, St Helens (Heritage № 1135) (with whom he won 2006's Super League XI), the Huddersfield Giants, Wakefield Trinity Wildcats and the Castleford Tigers (Heritage № 935).
+He played in the Super League for the Wigan Warriors (with whom he won 1998's Super League III), the Bradford Bulls, St Helens (with whom he won 2006's Super League XI), the Huddersfield Giants, Wakefield Trinity Wildcats and the Castleford Tigers.
 Gilmour represented Great Britain and Scotland at international level.

 Background

 Gilmour was born in Dewsbury, West Yorkshire, England.